Narulan13/aua/README.md

-# Aua - Air Quality Monitoring Web App
+# aua - Air Quality Monitoring Web App

-Aua is a comprehensive web application that provides real-time air pollution forecasts for users' specific locations.
+aua is a comprehensive web application that provides real-time air pollution forecasts for users' specific locations.
 The app helps users stay informed about air quality conditions and make informed decisions to protect their health.

 ## Features